 Some of the central Liverpool underground stations on the Merseyrail network are overcrowded at certain times of the day, and forecast growth will worsen this situation.
-The challenges are greatest at Liverpool Central, particularly the Northern Line platforms and access, where the site is severely constrained.
+The challenges are greatest at Liverpool Central, particularly the Northern Line platforms both in terms of capacity and access, where the site is severely constrained.